Century Gothic: Printer ink usage

 According to the University of Wisconsin-Green Bay, Century Gothic uses much less ink than other, similar sans-serif typefaces.
 It was found that Century Gothic uses about 30% less ink than Arial.
 In order to save money that would be spent on printer ink for other typefaces, the university reportedly switched their default e-mail and printing typeface from Arial to Century Gothic.
 However, the typeface has also been found to use more paper—due to its wider letters—meaning that the savings on ink are offset by an increase in paper costs.

 Along with the serif typeface Garamond, Century Gothic is one of the two typefaces that PrintWise, an initiative of the U.S. government's General Services Administration, recommends U.S. government workers use for printed documents.

+Popular usage

 Related fonts

 Apart from Avant Garde and Futura, a number of other fonts based on Avant Garde have been created to substitute for it in PostScript implementations.
 A particular case of this is an open-sourced set of fonts developed by URW and donated to the Ghostscript project to create a free PostScript alternative.
 This includes an AvantGarde clone known as "Gothic L".
 It (or a derivative) is used by much open-source software such as R as a system font.
 A derivative of this family known as "TeX Gyre Adventor" has been prepared for use in the TeX scientific document preparation software.